Kiran-Rao/kiran-rao.github.io/docs/_posts/2021-11-17-perfect-shirt.md

 ---
 layout: post
-title: 'One Engineers quest for the prefect t-shirt'
+title: 'One Engineer's quest for the perfect t-shirt'
 date: 2021-11-17
 author: Kiran Rao
 ---